-If you’re asking yourself this question, you may have heard about the risks of withdrawal symptoms when quitting alcohol cold turkey or significantly reducing your alcohol consumption.
-Seeking more information about alcohol shakes or tremors is helpful in understanding both alcohol dependence and alcohol recovery.
+Seeking more information about alcohol shakes or tremors is helpful in understanding physical alcohol dependence and identifying safe steps for cutting back on drinking.
 However, if you believe you are currently experiencing shakes, tremors, or any other alcohol withdrawal syndrome side effects, please contact your health care provider immediately.
 If this is a medical emergency, please call 911.

 Alcohol can affect brain chemistry while we are drinking and after we stop.
 Frequently asked questions from my patients include ‘is alcohol a stimulant or depressant?’ and ‘why do I feel so horrible when I stop drinking?’
 A sudden cessation or reduction in alcohol intake can lead to alcohol shakes and tremors, among other alcohol withdrawal symptoms.
 That’s why before you cut back on consuming alcohol, it’s crucial that you connect with a health care provider to discuss your safest course of action.
 Regardless of your drinking habits, whether you classify them as long-term daily use, binge drinking, or otherwise, it’s always recommended to check in with a professional.
 Now, let’s dive into the chemistry of alcohol withdrawal.